SAP/cloud-mta/.github/CONTRIBUTING.md

 ## Open Development

-All work on MBA package happens directly on GitHub.
+All work on cloud-mta package happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.